Welcome to the Largest Marketplace for Farming, Landscaping and Lawn Care

 3. Herbs

-Gardeners can grow a wide variety of herbs using raised garden beds.
+A variety of herbs can be easily grown with raised garden beds.

 are ideal for these spaces.
-They do not need more expansive spaces and can grow in any area.
-These plants require moderate sunlight.
-A combination of flowering herbs is home to several beneficial insects that improve pollination.
+They don't require more space and can grow anywhere.
+Moderate light; these plants do not need a lot of light.
+A mix of flowering herbs is home to many beneficial insects that increase pollination.

 4. Smaller Shrubs